bootdotdev/blog/content/about.md

 ### 4. You need to deploy

-Sometime "deploy" means to host a web app on the internet.
+Sometimes "deploy" means to host a web app on the internet.
 Sometimes it just means packaging up your project with great documentation and pushing it to GitHub.

 The point is, you need to *show your work*, and that work should be *interesting* if you want a better chance of landing a job.